6 Things You Should Know Before You Sign Up

 Is XE Right for You?

 XE is an efficient, secure and inexpensive way to transfer funds abroad.
-There is no transfer fee, but like their competitors, the company charges a small margin on the exchange rate.
+There is a small fee for smallish transfers and like their competitors, the company charges a small margin on the exchange rate.
 XE trades in 98+ currencies so you can transfer money to over 130+ countries.

 The 6 Things You Need to Know